-Box d-Employee's social security number.
+Box a-Employee's social security number.
 Enter the number shown on the employee's social security card.
 If the employee does not have a card, he or she should apply for one by completing Form SS-5, Application for a Social Security Card.

-If the employee has applied for a card but the number is not received in time for filing, enter "Applied For" in box d on paper Forms W-2 filed with the SSA.
-(Enter zeros (000-00-0000) if Form W-2 is filed electronically or on magnetic diskette with the SSA.)
+If the employee has applied for a card but the number is not received in time for filing, enter "Applied For" in box a on paper Forms W-2 filed with the SSA.
+(Enter zeros (000-00-0000) if Form W-2 is filed electronically with the SSA.)

-Ask the employee to inform you of the number and the exact way that his/her name is printed on the card when it is received.
+Ask the employee to inform you of the number and name as they are shown on the social security card when it is received.
 Then correct your previous report by filing Form W-2c showing the employee's SSN.
 If the employee needs to change his or her name from that shown on the card, the employee should call the SSA at 1-800-772-1213.